Noooile/PhaseTreeTask/README.md

   - assumed a constant time step between the configurations
   - computes a time **and** ensemble averaged MSD
 - **Radial Distribution Function**:
-  - used a buffer distance to prevent excessive computations of the neighbors lists
   - cutoff distance shouldn't exceed half of the smallest side of the box

 ## Content